-External dose reconstruction represents just one part of the overall dose reconstruction process.
-Under EEOICPA and Executive Order 13179, dose reconstructions are performed using information from the U.S. Department of Labor (DOL), DOE, atomic weapons employers (AWEs), and claimants, while applying the science-based knowledge and practices of dose reconstruction.
+External dose reconstruction is just one part of the overall dose reconstruction process.
+Under EEOICPA and Executive Order 13179, dose reconstructions are performed using information from the U.S. Department of Labor (DOL), DOE, atomic weapons employers (AWEs), and claimants while applying the science-based knowledge and practices of dose reconstruction.

-During external dose reconstruction, the dose reconstructor assesses the circumstances of exposure, the completeness of the supporting data in relation to the employment period, and other information relevant to the dose reconstruction approach.
+During external dose reconstruction, a dose reconstructor assesses the circumstances of exposure, the completeness of the supporting data in relation to the employment period, and other information relevant to the dose reconstruction approach.
 The site profiles are reviewed, as necessary, to assist the dose reconstructor.
-Much of the relevant information from site profiles is captured in site-specific calculational tools (or general calculational tools for cases in which site-specific information is unavailable or unnecessary), and the dose reconstructor uses these tools to assist in the performance of external dose reconstructions.
+Much of the relevant information from site profiles is captured in site-specific calculation tools (or generic calculation tools for cases in which site-specific information is unavailable or unnecessary), and the dose reconstructor uses this information to assist in the performance of external dose reconstruction.

-To provide for efficient throughput in processing claims, overestimating assumptions can be used if a claim is initially deemed likely noncompensable, and underestimating assumptions can be used if a claim is initially deemed likely compensable.
-These processing options, which are typically available in the calculational tools, are described in ORAUT-PROC-0106, Roadmap to Reconstructing Dose (ORAUT 2016).
-Best-estimate analyses of external doses are possible, using the Vose capability process in the site tools to run Monte Carlo calculations to propagate dose uncertainty, but such analyses are typically more time-consuming because detailed knowledge of specific work locations, job responsibilities, and other claim-specific information is necessary to process the case in this manner.
-Often a claim determination can be achieved with less detailed knowledge by using claimant favorable assumptions.
+To provide for efficiency in processing claims, overestimating assumptions can be used if a claim is initially deemed likely noncompensable.
+Underestimating assumptions can be used if a claim is initially deemed likely compensable.
+These processing options, which are typically available in the calculation tools, are described in ORAUT-PROC-0106, Roadmap to Reconstructing Dose (ORAUT 2019c).
+A best-estimate analysis uses all of the available information and analytical processing capabilities to assign the most accurate dose possible for a claim.
+This approach is typically taken when a claim is close to the compensability probability of causation (POC).
+Best-estimate analyses of external doses are made using detailed knowledge of specific work locations, job responsibilities, and other claim-specific information, as well as the Vose capability process in the site tools to run Monte Carlo calculations in order to propagate dose uncertainty.
+Often a claim determination can be achieved with less detailed knowledge by using assumptions that are favorable to the claimant (i.e., overestimate or underestimate).
+The dose reconstruction approach is presented in Figure 2-1.
+This figure illustrates the manner in which progressively more information is analyzed to complete the external dose reconstruction.

-Document No. ORAUT-OTIB-0088 Revision No. 00 Effective Date: 09/25/2018 Page 6 of 24
+Document No. ORAUT-OTIB-0088 Revision No. 01 Effective Date: 10/21/2019 Page 6 of 26